jcaip/jcaip.github.io/temp.md

 permalink: /temp/
 ---

+Stuff I wanna remember

 # DistBelief Part 2

 1. First, we tried to use openmpi to run our code - good starting point.

-- still need to profile code
+2. still need to profile code

 I should be able to use starcluster to spin up an OpenMPI cluster.

 I just need to change the model to use model averaging instead of this param-request approach. also need to figure out their bipartite graph shit

-can't use a gradient norm update.
+- shouldn't use a gradient norm update.

 something about ill conditioning